Alki-A/TransformerFRI/README.md

 >pip --version
 >```

+## Configuration
+Pipeline parameters (file paths, model hyperparameters) are stored in `config.yaml`.
+This file can be adjusted as needed to change input locations or model settings without modifying code.

 ## Environment and Installation

 > **Important:** The Python environment must be set up before installing dependencies or running the pipeline.